andreivisan/andreivisan.github.io/_posts/2015-03-18-searching-with-elasticsearch-and-node.js.md

 }
 ```

 Above I have used bool search query.
-You can find more about different types of search queries <a href="http://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html"> HERE </a>.
+You can find more about different types of search queries <a href="http://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html"> here </a>.
 The next step is to call this module from the router and display the search results.

 ### Put things together